Back to Blog

 Fluent speakers are not "naturally good at English."
 They simply spoke more — often badly — before they spoke well.

-The solution isn’t more studying.
-It’s safer, more frequent speaking.
+The solution isn't more studying.
+It's safer, more frequent speaking.
+Start with short, private practice sessions.
+Build the muscle memory.
+Let confidence follow naturally.